saifurrahman1701/saifurrahman1701/README.md

 ## About me

-I am a Lecturer at the Military Institute of Science and Technology, teaching Data Structures and Algorithms.
-As a Computer Science and Engineering graduate, I am passionate about software engineering and innovation.
-I have served as Vice President of the Committee of Research and Development at the MIST Computer Club and gained experience as a Software Engineer Intern at Trust Bank Limited's IT division.
+I am a Lecturer at United International University (UIU).
+Previously, I served as a Lecturer at the Military Institute of Science and Technology (MIST).

+As a Computer Science and Engineering graduate, I am passionate about software engineering, research, and innovation.
+I have held leadership roles, including serving as Vice President of the Committee of Research and Development at the MIST Computer Club.
+Additionally, I gained industry experience as a Software Engineer Intern at Trust Bank Limited's IT division.

-I believe technology can transform lives and create a better future.
+I strongly believe that technology has the power to transform lives and create a better future.
 My mission is to learn, innovate, and inspire others in the field of technology.

 "The best way to predict the future is to invent it." - Alan Kay